 Hyatt Regency Kyoto

 The beautiful Hyatt Regency Kyoto combines modern comfort with Japanese tradition.
-In its grounds, this 5-star luxury hotel features an 850-year-old garden was once part of Kyoto Imperial Palace.
+In its grounds, this top-end 5-star hotel features an 850-year-old garden was once part of Kyoto Imperial Palace.

 Paper lanterns gently light the spacious rooms where framed kimono fabrics line the walls.
 After soaking in the tub in the large granite-laden bathrooms, head off to one of the three on-site restaurants to sample the fine French, Italian or Japanese cuisine.

 Indulge yourself at the spa of the Hyatt Regency Kyoto which offers more treatments than any other hotel spa in Japan.
 Here you can enjoy aromatherapy, shiatsu massages, and acupuncture.